 Fennel seed is derived from the dried fruit of the fennel plant, which is native to the Mediterranean region.
 It can be used in either whole or in ground form.

 Flaxseed is rich in fiber, healthy omega-3 fatty acids, and antioxidants, making it popular in health foods and beverages.
-It is typically ground prior to adding to meals to get the full nutritional benefit, as ground flaxseed, or flaxseed meal, is easier for the body to digest.
+It is typically ground before adding to meals to get the full nutritional benefit, as ground flaxseed, or flaxseed meal, is easier for the body to digest.
 If adding to a cooked grain dish, it is best to add flaxseed at the end of cooking since it can thicken liquids if they simmer too long.

 There are many alternatives to using fresh garlic in recipes, including granulated garlic and garlic powder.
 Typically, the choice of which garlic form to use comes down to what is available, how strong you'd like the garlic flavor to be, and if you want any added texture in your recipes.
 When using garlic, note that the more finely the cloves are chopped or ground, the stronger the flavor will be.